MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orch/manage/vsphere-integration-pack.md

     2. In the Orchestrator Runbook Designer, create a new vSphere configuration for each configuration used by the imported runbooks.
         1. Click **Options**, and then click **VMWare vSphere** to open the **Prerequisite Configuration** window.
         2. Click **Add** to add a new configuration.
         3. Enter the name for the configuration as it appeared in the Opalis 6.3 system.
-Note the **Name** field is case-sensitive.
+Note that the **Name** field is case-sensitive.
         4. Select the configuration **Type** of **vSphere Setting**.
         5. Enter the **Server**, **User**, **Password**, and **SSL** property values as recorded from the Opalis 6.3 system.
             The **Port** and **Webservice Timeout** settings can be left blank at this stage.